bjornbjorn/wda-pages/pages/03.simple-registration/03.configuration/04.signup-keys/docs.md

 ### A note about the "Trigger" event

 This option decides when the member group assignment should happen.
 As a general rule; if you have activation enabled you should use the trigger "Activation".
 This means that members will be assinged to the selected member group once they activate their membership.
-If you do not use activation, it should be set to "Signup".
-Note that Simple Registration will default to the value you should use when you add a new key.
+If you do not use activation, it should be set to "Signup". **Note that Simple Registration will default to the value you should use when you add a new key**.